Best Categories for Luggage & Bags

 Checked bag buyers nearly always need luggage tags and TSA-approved locks for their trip.

-Mistakes that hurt discoverability, SEO, and conversion rates
+Mistakes that hurt your discoverability, SEO, and conversion rates

-Creating size-based categories (Small Bags, Medium Bags, Large Bags) instead of categorizing by bag type and form factor
+Creating size-based categories (Small Bags, Medium Bags, Large Bags) instead of organizing by bag type

 Omitting exact dimensions, making it impossible for customers to verify airline carry-on compliance

-Mixing casual and professional bags in the same leaf categories without clear use-case distinction
+Mixing casual and professional bags in the same categories without a clear use-case split

 Using material (leather, nylon, polycarbonate) as a category level instead of a filterable attribute